19hours/sg-statutes/Acts/Probate and Administration Act.md

 [42/2005 wef 01/01/2006]

 “Public Trustee” means the Public Trustee appointed under the Public Trustee Act (Cap.
-260) and includes an Assistant Public Trustee appointed under that Act;
+260) and includes a Deputy Public Trustee and an Assistant Public Trustee appointed under that Act;

 [6/2004 wef 08/03/2004]

+[Act 44 of 2014 wef 31/12/2014]

 “registrar” means —